 1. Body brush

-For best results she recommends dry brushing a few times a week.
-But even once a week will show a difference to skin.
+For best results, Lisa recommends dry brushing a few times a week.
+But even once a week will show a difference in your skin texture.

 Whilst advice varies, Lisa recommends the common practice of brushing upwards towards the heart:

 "Start at the hands and feet and brush towards the chest or torso," she explains.
 "But brush in a clockwise direction on the stomach area."

 It's important not to do too many strokes in one area as it can make your skin sore, and never brush on skin that is infected, cut or grazed as this will not only hurt but "can spread the infection" too.